Cog-Creators/Red-DiscordBot/docs/cog_guides/audio.rst

 **Description**

-Set the DJ role.
+Sets the DJ role.
 If enabled, only users who have this role will be able to queue songs.
 For more informations, check the :ref:`DJ role section
 <audio-usage-DJ>`.